Daniel-Shegida/Daniel-Shegida/README.md

 ![header](https://github.com/tester-dono/ECTOBIOLOBAJUN/blob/main/Law-Services-Logo.jpg)
-## I am a beginner software engeneer + adnroid developer and I'm looking for internship [in exchange for food at least]
+## I am a beginner flutter developer and I'm looking for junior position

 ##### [as a beginner, I have excessive expectations like payment in Caesars with shrimp]
 #